navarrew/strain-comp/README.md

 `conda create -n whatever_you_want_to_name_your_environment -c conda-forge python=3.11.5 biopython mmseqs2 pandas seaborn xlsxwriter ncbi-datasets-cli`

 Or use the 'environment.yml' file provided in this repository.
-The environment will be named 'navpipe' unless you modify the yml file (change the first line, name:navpipe, to name:something_else) in a text editor prior to using it to create the environment.
+The environment will be named 'navpipe' unless you modify the yml file in a text editor prior to using it to create the environment (_change the first line: name:navpipe to name:something_else_).

 `conda env create -f environment.yml`